superfly/dns-help/providers/godaddy.md

 GoDaddy does not provide a `CNAME`-equivalent resource record for apex domains.
 However, GoDaddy does provide free HTTP forwarding or proxying for your domain and its subdomains.
 Before you proceed, you'll want to assess some downsides.

+If the downsides mentioned below are a bit too much for you, we suggest taking a look at our [list of preferred DNS hosts](https://github.com/superfly/dns-help#preferred).

 ##  GoDaddy Forwarding

 When forwarding a domain that has its DNS zone hosted at GoDaddy, you'll want to consider the following: